adtrak-core/boilerplate/gitlab-checklists/new-website/developer.md

  - [ ] Check hover states for all links
  - [ ] On states for all pages (main and sub) - mobile & desktop
- - [ ] Check Contact page - does it convey key messages across desktop and mobile?
+ - [ ] Check Contact page - ensure contact details aren't buried down the page
  - [ ] Links look like links
  - [ ] Call to actions - need to link?
 Don't link to self page?
  - [ ] Relevant pictures for each page

 ## Phone Numbers

- - [ ] Site is using numbers supplied by Adtrak (NOT their direct line)
+ - [ ] Site is using numbers supplied by Adtrak (NOT their direct line), unless otherwise instructed
  - [ ] Ensure site displays the location dynamics for IM & PM across the whole site and is styled accordingly
  - [ ] Ensure the default SEO phone number is the same in the LD and the fallback in Site Specific: Phone & Location
  - [ ] Are phone numbers displaying correctly on both mobile and desktop?